A stochastic variant of replicator dynamics in zero-sum games and its invariant measures: Introduction

 \section{Introduction}

 Zero-sum games are arguably amongst the most well studied settings in game theory and economics.
 Dating back to seminal work by von Neumann~\cite{Neumann1928} on his famous Minimax Theorem, the study of zero-sum games effectively marked the birth of game theory itself.
 More importantly, it is the archetypal success story of the field.
 This is neatly captured by a well known quote of Nobel-prize winning economist Robert Aumann~\cite{eatwell1987new}: ``Strictly competitive games constitute one of the few areas in game theory, and indeed in the social sciences, where a fairly sharp, unique prediction is made".
 Indeed, almost all zero-sum games have a unique equilibrium\footnote{Formally, within the set of all zero-sum games, the complement of the set of zero-sum games with unique equilibrium is closed and has Lebesgue measure zero~\cite{van1991stability}.} and, even when multiple equilibria exist, the expected utility of each agent (their value) is uniquely defined.
 These admirable properties are nicely complemented by the computational tractability of solving for Nash equilibria in zero-sum games due to their fundamental connection to linear programming \cite{dantzig1951proof}.
+However, from a computational perspective a more pressing question is whether natural decentralized learning dynamics converge to equilibria robustly, i.e., even in the presence of stochastic perturbations that reflect misspecifications to the underlying game.
+This is particularly true for real world applications where the assumption of perfect competition is an idealized abstraction and the actual day-to-day payoffs are subject to stochastic perturbation due to background/environmental uncertainty (e.g. duopoly competition where each firm tries to maximize the number of its customers but where the total number of customers could fluctuate).
+Our goal in this paper is to make inroads in our understanding of a specific well motivated class of stochastic learning dynamics.

 Naturally, the question of whether the behavior of learning dynamics corresponds well to Nash equilibria in zero-sum games is similarly a classic object of study dating back to seminal work by Brown and Robinson in the 1950s~\cite{Brown1951,Robinson1951}.
 Historically, economists, game theorists and optimization theorists alike, when studying the behavior of learning dynamics in games, have focused on the time-average behavior of the dynamics, proving that typically both the time-average strategies as well as the time-average utilities of both agents converge to their respective equilibrium values~\cite{freund1999adaptive,Nisan:2007:AGT:1296179}.
 A critical tool for showing such positive time-average convergence results is to establish that such dynamics are (approximately) regret minimizing as any such pair of algorithms is guaranteed to converge to (approximate) equilibria in a time-average sense.
 This widely applicable technique has led to a proliferation of such positive convergence results for large classes of dynamics~\cite{Cesa06,Shalev2012}.
 In contrast, the day-to-day behavior of learning dynamics in zero-sum games, even of those dynamics that minimize regret, had not received similar levels of attention up until recently when such questions where invigorated due to their connection to Machine Learning applications such as Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative}.